Arise Roots: Pathways (2020)

 Arise Roots was featured as one of many reggae bands on Collie Buddz riddim album, Cali Roots Riddim 2020 with their single, "Cali Love", which was produced by Collie Buddz and mixed by Stick Figure's touring guitarist, producer Johnny Cosmic.

 On July 30, 2020, the band released their third album, Pathways on Ineffable Records.
 However, Ron Montoya did not return and Blake Colie was added on drums.

 The 15-track studio album was recorded at 17th Street Recording Studio in Costa Mesa, California.
-It features Kyle McDonald of Slightly Stoopid, Eric Rachmany of Rebelution, Lutan Fuyah, Nattali Rize and Turbulence.
+It features Kyle McDonald of Slightly Stoopid, Eric Rachmany of Rebelution, Lutan Fyah, Nattali Rize and Turbulence.

 Arise Roots announced on their social media pages that they will release their first dub album, titled Dubways, an accompaniment to their Pathways album.
 The LP album is mixed by Zion I Kings and only available digitally on January 27, 2023 on Ineffable Records.
 The band will be releasing a new single every Friday, starting with their first single, "For Who You Are Dub".

-Touring

-Arise Roots has performed at California Roots Festival in Monterey, California.

-They supported Tribal Seeds on their "Summer Smoke Out Tour" in 2015.

-They shared the stage with artists such as: The Aggrolites, Anuheau, Barrington Levy, Dirty Heads, Don Carlos, Gramps Morgan, The Expanders, Fortunate Youth, Matisyahu, Public Enemy, Rootz Underground, Sister Carol, Tribal Seeds, The Wailers, Luciano, Midnite, Michael Rose, Gondwana, Big Youth, Dennis Al Capone, The Lions, Quinto Sol, Tristan Palmer, Sammy Dread, Ky-Mani Marley, Ken Boothe, Carlton and The Shoes, The Meditations, Freddie McGregor, and Natural Vibrations.

-Other Projects

-In May 2021, Arise Roots collaborated with Engine Athletics with two styles of basketball jerseys.
-One paying homage their hometown Los Angeles Lakers uniform.
-And the other, called "Conquering Lion", is a tribute to their reggae roots in a black and gold color scheme.